 Partnering with another local business is a great way to drive a sense of community and goodwill while promoting your products.
 Hosting a local food truck at your brewery is a good place to start, and there’s little to no cost involved.
 Consider teaming up with local animal shelters to host a monthly “yappy hour.”
 Your patrons can interact with adoptable dogs and you can promote a good cause.

 Sponsoring a local sports team is another great way to advertise your brewery while supporting your local community.
 If it’s an adult league, donate a keg or two to the concessions, or invite the team back to your brewery for specials immediately following a game.
-In 2016, Green Bench Brewing partnered with the Tampa Bay Rays to brew a special craft beer, the 2-Seam Blonde Ale, which is sold exclusively at Tropicana Field during home games.
+In 2016, Green Bench Brewing in St. Petersburg, FL partnered with the Tampa Bay Rays to brew a special craft beer, the 2-Seam Blonde Ale, which sold exclusively at Tropicana Field during home games.

 4. Members Only

 A targeted direct mail campaign can be a great addition to your other localized marketing efforts because it enables you to reach thousands of local homes without breaking the bank.
-Plus, beer elitists love saving money.
-62% of beer drinkers responded to an ad/coupon in their mailboxes in the past 12 months.1 Offer a BOGO on growler fills or $5 off a purchase of $25 or more.
+Plus, beer elitists love saving money: 37% of craft of beer drinkers responded to an ad/coupon in their mailbox in the past 30 days and 63% responded in the past 12 months.
+To engage this target audience, offer a BOGO on growler fills or $5 off a purchase of $25 or more.

 If you’re worried about the effectiveness of direct mail, don’t be!
-Long Blue Cat Brewing started its direct mail campaign to 20,000 homes in December of last year and began seeing an increase in new and returning customers immediately.
+Long Blue Cat Brewing started its direct mail campaign to 20,000 homes in December 2017 and began seeing an increase in new and returning customers immediately.
 The brewery receives around 10 coupons each week, with an average ticket of $31 per customer.